Ottawa Senators

 The Ottawa Senators (Sénateurs d'Ottawa), officially the Ottawa Senators Hockey Club (Note: French: Club de hockey Les Sénateurs d'Ottawa.) and colloquially known as the Sens, are a professional ice hockey team based in Ottawa.
 The Senators compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
-The team plays its home games at the 18,652-seat Canadian Tire Centre, which opened in 1996.
+The team plays its home games at Canadian Tire Centre, which opened in 1996.

 Founded and established by Ottawa real estate developer Bruce Firestone, the team is the second NHL franchise to use the Ottawa Senators name.
 The original Ottawa Senators, founded in 1883, won the Stanley Cup 11 times, (Note: The National Hockey League counts 11.
 The Hockey Hall of Fame count is 10.) playing in the NHL from 1917 until 1934.
 On December 6, 1990, after a two-year public campaign by Firestone, the NHL awarded a new franchise, which began play in the 1992–93 season.
-The Senators have made 17 playoff appearances, won four division titles, and won the 2003 Presidents' Trophy.
+The Senators have made 18 playoff appearances, won four division titles, and won the 2003 Presidents' Trophy.
 They made an appearance in the 2007 Stanley Cup Final but lost to the Anaheim Ducks in five games.